 - Increased racial disparity

-After dedicating over $9 million to fight the suit over the past three years, the county agreed to a bail reform agreement.
+After dedicating over $9 million to fight the suit over the past four years, the county agreed to a bail reform agreement.
 But why do they feel this change is necessary?

 What are the benefits of bail reform?